junholeephy/IPHCNtuple/README.md

 ...
 ```

-Then execute the script to create lists of paths to FlatTree files, based on the content of your FlatTree production output directory (by default, will be listed in dir. lists/) :
+Then execute the script to create lists of paths to FlatTree files, based on the content of your FlatTree production output directory (by default, will create the lists in directory "lists/") :
 ```
 ./split_into_lists.zsh
 ```